ToshioCP/Gtk4-tutorial/gfm/sec16.md

 # tfe5 source files

-## How to compile and execute tfe text editor.
+## How to compile and execute the text editor 'tfe'.

 First, source files are shown in the later subsections.
 How to download them is written at the end of the [previous section](sec15.md).